39 Hadoop Interview Questions and Answers for 2023

 Answer: There are two main components of the Hadoop framework, which are as follows:

 - Hadoop MapReduce: It’s a programming paradigm, and it’s based on Java.
 MapReduce provides scalability across different Hadoop clusters.
 It distributes the workload so that tasks can run in parallel.
-Hadoop jobs perform two tasks.
+Hadoop MapReduce jobs perform two tasks.
 One is the “map” job, which breaks data sets into key-value pairs or tuples.
 The “reduce” takes the output of the “map” job and combines data tuples into small sets of tuples.
 The reduce function jar file contains the mapper, reducer, and driver classes.

 Question 6: Explain the different Hadoop Daemons.